duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 If not, stop, as there is a problem with the SD card (or possibly the PI, but this is unlikely).

-WAllow the robot time to boot.
+Warning: Allow the robot time to boot.
 On first boot it may take up to 5 mins or more since some things are being configured.

 Do not power the robot off (by holding the battery button) while this is in process.